samsheffield/Senior_Studio/docs/week2.md

 ## Submit the link to your completed macro to Canvas
-Send me the link to your game design macro via the Canvas assignment.
+Each team member is responsible for submitting the link to your team's game design macro via this week's Canvas assignment.